Published By Janet Gershen-Siegel at June 5th, 2018

 There may be nothing more irritating to a customer than an unrealized promise.
 Regrettably, in the time of social media, empty promises may have never been more common.
 This makes it an ideal age to support your marketing campaign with the type of service and quality offerings you make every effort to be known for.

-Forget solely using buzzworthy Facebook ads to develop a legacy.
-Because deliverables are a clear way to set apart your company in a time when it’s just too easy to let customers down.
+Forget solely using buzzworthy Facebook ads or the like to develop a legacy.
+Because deliverables are a clear way to set apart your company in a time when it is just too easy to let customers down.

-If your customers are entrusting you with their cash, you’ve already done much of the hard work.
-Don’t lose that trust by not continuing to offer value.
+If your customers are entrusting you with their cash, then you have already done much of the hard work.
+Make sure to not lose that trust by not continuing to offer value.

 Exclusive offers, loyalty clubs, and thank you gifts still work in a time where everyone is competing for repeat business.
-Conjure up something that’s too good to ignore.
+Conjure up something that is too good to ignore.

 Still don’t like change?
-It’s coming anyway.
-It’s long past time to roll with the punches.
-Operate your company adaptively – you’ll be glad you do!
+It is coming anyway.
+And it is long past time to roll with the punches.
+Operate your company adaptively – you will be so glad you do!
 Share this and tell your friends what you think of how to live your best financial life.